8ta4/say/DONTREADME.md

 But I also want to keep things snappy with the manual trigger aiming for sub-second latency.

 From my experience, if the audio is 1 minute or less, the transcription API usually responds in under a second.
 But if the audio is 2 minutes or longer, the latency can extend to 1 second or more.
 And that's on a North American gigabit connection.

-The 1.5 second pause was statistically derived from storytelling and interview pause durations.

-The choice of a 1.5-second pause was statistically derived from storytelling and interview pause durations.
-[The mean pause duration in storytelling is 0.94 seconds (standard deviation: 0.23 seconds; sample size: 437), while in interviews it's 0.53 seconds (standard deviation: 0.06 seconds; sample size: 69)](https://www.researchgate.net/profile/Richard-Wiese-2/publication/257239931_The_Use_of_Time_in_Storytelling/links/00b4952d7b579ab2ac000000/The-Use-of-Time-in-Storytelling.pdf#page=11).

-I chose the storytelling pause duration.

 > Why was storytelling chosen?